 - Human Resource Services

 - Office of Philanthropy

 - Operations and Planning

 The UMB Police Department is currently undergoing CALEA Accreditation to ensure faculty, staff, students, and visitors to campus receive the best services possible.

 The UMB Police Department (UMBPD) becomes the third university police department in the nation with a comfort dog program.

-The UMBPD is proud to welcome its new four-legged recruit, Lexi, to the team.
+The UMBPD is proud to welcome its four-legged recruits: Lexi and Archie.

 Comfort K-9 Dog Lexi’s Journey to Baltimore

 By Pfc.
 Kelli Blackwell